nohadrweesh/ckad-notes/08-State Persistence/02-persistent-volumes.md

 ## Problem with Volumes
-- We comfigure volume and its configuration pod definitipon file
+- We configure volume and its configuration in pod definition file
-- In large env we aill have multiple pods and multiple volumes --> we need to control volumes centrally (not related to pods)
+- In large env we will have multiple pods and multiple volumes --> we need to control volumes centrally (not related to pods)
 - We want Adminstrator to create a large pool of storages and users then can use it --> PVC

 ## PersistentVolume